TharunKommaddi/OracleApex/House_Design_References.md

-# House Design References for 1500 sqft Home in Andhra Pradesh, India
+# House Design References for 1400 - 1500 sqft Home in Andhra Pradesh, India
 ---
 ---
 ## Introduction
-- This document provides design references and material specifications for constructing a 1500 square foot house in Pulivendula, Andhra Pradesh, India.
+- This document provides design references and material specifications for constructing a 1400 - 1500 sqft house in Pulivendula, Andhra Pradesh, India.
 The details and inspirations are drawn from a variety of sources including a reference video and detailed specifications in a PDF.
 ---
 ## Reference Video
 - **YouTube Video:** [`House Design Inspiration`](https://youtu.be/6C8nEQVlY-E?si=5tpqrnuUf6u9MASX)